Maddious/RiTA-DiscordBot/README.md

 * You must have a bot already running on your server, if not then refer to [Setting up a New Bot](#new-bot)

 #### 2. Fork this Repo
-* Complete a Pull Request from the master Branch of ZyC0R3/Rita to your master branch.
+* Complete a Pull Request from the master Branch of ZyC0R3/Rita to your master branch
   * Detailed instructions with example can be found here: https://www.sitepoint.com/quick-tip-sync-your-fork-with-the-original-without-the-cli/

+--- OR ---
+* Simply Fork this repository if you have not done so already, or if you are updateing from the "Deploy to Heroku" method.
+  * Click [here](https://github.com/ZyC0R3/RitaBot/fork) or use the button in the upper righthand side of this page to fork the repo so that it will be associated with your Github account.

 #### 3. Deploy Update in Heroku
 * Log in to your Heroku account.
 * Select the bot you made in step 3 of [Setting up a New Bot](#new-bot)
-* Under **Deployment Method** Scroll down to the manual deploy section, and select the **Master** branch.
+* Under **Deployment Method** make sure you have Github selected, ensure Connect to GitHub has the correct repository selected, Scroll down to the manual deploy section, and select the **Master** branch.
 Click deploy branch, and wait for the successfully deployed message.

 ## <a name="migration"></a>C-3PO to RITA Bot Migration (EXPERIMENTAL)